England women's national rugby league team: Early years

-Women's Rugby League was originally established in 1985 through the Women's Amateur Rugby League Association, with the Great Britain National Team playing for the first time in the year 2000.
+Women's Rugby League was originally established in 1985 through the Women's Amateur Rugby League Association, with the Great Britain National Team playing for the first time in the year 1996.

-From 2008 onwards, England has competed on the international stage, playing in the 2008, 2013, 2017 and 2021 Women's Rugby League World Cups to date.
+From 2007 onwards, England has competed on the international stage, playing in the 2008, 2013, 2017 and 2021 Women's Rugby League World Cups.

 2008 World Cup

 The 2008 Women's Rugby League World Cup was the third staging of the tournament and the first time England had competed as a nation.
 The tournament was held in Australia from 26 October and England were in a pool with Russia, France and Australia.

 England beat France and Russia in the group stages, losing to Australia, to finish second in the group and qualify for the semi-finals.
 England were beaten by eventual winners New Zealand at the semi-final stage, as they beat Australia 34–0.
 England beat the Pacific Islands in the third-placed play-off match.